hazzik/ArrayDeconstructors/README.md

 ## Implementation notes

 - The decision has been made such that there are no safety checks on the deconstruction methods.
-- For the better user experience and performance reasons we do return the array's tail.
+- For the better user experience and performance reasons we do NOT return the array's tail.

 ## Installation